KxSystems/protobufkdb/docs/protobuf-types.md

 }
 ```

-??? detail "Protobuf versions"
+> Protobuf versions
+>

-  	For the purpose of compatibility across different versions of Protobuf the above has been defined in proto2.
+> For the purpose of compatibility across different versions of Protobuf the above has been defined in proto2.
-    This definition is equally valid in proto3.
+> This definition is equally valid in proto3.

 To apply a `KdbTypeSpecifier` to a field, import `kdb_type_specifier.proto` into your `.proto` file, then specify the `KdbTypeSpecifier` field option.
 For example: